timescale/docs/timescaledb/how-to-guides/backup-and-restore/pg-dump-and-restore.md

 older version of TimescaleDB, and when you restore it uses the current version, without giving you an opportunity to upgrade first.

 You can work around this problem when you are restoring from backup by making sure the new PostgreSQL instance has the same extension version as the original database before you perform the restore.
 After the data is restored, you can upgrade the version of TimescaleDB.

-## Back up individual hypertables
+## Back up individual hypertables[](backup-hypertable)

 The `pg_dump` command provides flags that allow you to specify tables or schemas to back up.
 However, using these flags means that the dump lacks necessary information that TimescaleDB requires to understand the relationship between them.
-Even if you explicitly specify both the hypertable and all of its constituent cghunks, the dump would still not contain all the information it needs to recreate the hypertable on restore.
+Even if you explicitly specify both the hypertable and all of its constituent chunks, the dump would still not contain all the information it needs to recreate the hypertable on restore.

 <highlight type="warning">